sanchezhs/particle-sim/README.md

 ![physics](./resources/physics.png)

 # Known Issues (TODO)
 - Segmentation Faults: Some settings combinations may lead to segmentation faults.
-- Using i3wm, particles spawn within a screen width modified later by i3, which causes spawns outside the window.
-- Zoom In/Out.
 - Screenshots.
 - Individual particle stats.
 - Random initial state and allow user to save it.